Instructor Requirements and Resources

 Faculty are responsible for communicating their AI guidelines to students at the beginning of the course and embedding them within the course syllabus.
 Faculty should regularly update their course syllabi to reflect changes in AI policies and provide clear guidance on the acceptable use of AI in coursework.

-The guidance you provide should align with the norms of transparency and accountability of your discipline, and align with guidelines and policies relating to the use of generative AI in courses in your university unit.
+The guidance you provide should align with the norms of transparency and accountability of your discipline, as well as with guidelines and policies relating to the use of generative AI in courses in your university unit.

 • Does your statement cover different types of assignments, i.e., tests, essays, presentations, group work, etc.?